 Introduction

-After having done a bunch of house hunting (see property-hunt post), my partner and I settled on a condo near our workplaces.
+After having done a bunch of house hunting (see my property-hunt post), my partner and I settled on a condo near our workplaces.
 After a several-week process of reaching out to property agents and going for viewings (can't digitize this yet, unfortunately!), we made an offer for a 1BR + study apartment in V on Shenton.
 The next mini-project became clear then: planning furnishings and layouts of our upcoming house!

 There are several considerations to be made, given that this is a 2-year rental arrangement and not a 'forever home':